FAQ About Emergency Back-end Registry Operators (EBERO)

-How were they chosen?
+How were EBERO providers chosen?

-How long will the EBERO function?
+How long will an EBERO event last?

-If you have a domain name registered with a new TLD operator that fails, the EBERO that maintains critical registry functions temporarily will only have access to data of yours that is available in the public domain, such as Whois data.
+If you have a domain name registered with a New gTLD operator that fails, the EBERO provider who maintains critical registry functions temporarily will have access to the same data to which the original registry operator had access for those critical registry functions.

-Will an EBERO also take over web hosting or other services that a TLD operator may have offered?
+Will an EBERO provider also take over web hosting or other services that a gTLD operator may have offered?

-EBEROs are limited in the services they can provide.
-For example, EBEROs will not provide any additional services that a TLD operator may have offered its customers, such as web hosting or network analytics.
+EBERO providers are limited to providing critical functions as defined in gTLD registry agreements.
+For example, EBERO providers will not provide any additional services that a gTLD operator may have offered its customers, such as web hosting or network analytics.

-Where can I find more information about the EBERO?
+Where can I find more EBERO information?